cncf/tag-contributor-strategy/website/content/maintainers/github/templates/recommended/reviewing.md

 * Reduce contributor churn.
 * Improve likelihood of new contributors becoming regular contributors.
 * Reduces misunderstandings and confusion during reviews.
+* Sets clear expectations for contributors and reviewers.

 ## Fill out the template